kstunger/squeezebox-googlemusic/README.md

 ## Usage

-1. Go to the plug-in settings page and set your Google username and password for the Google Music plug-in.
+1. Go to the plug-in settings page and login at Google Music using oauth (follow the link)

-   **Note**: If you have 2-Step Vertification enabled on your account, you'll need to generate and use an application-specific password instead of your regular password.
-Follow the instructions in this [support page](https://support.google.com/accounts/answer/185833) to generate an App Password for the Google Music plug-in.

 1. The mobile device ID is a 16-digit hexadecimal string (without a '0x' prefix) identifying an Android device or a string of the form